hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/notes_of_lectures_and_classes/1287_the_religion_of_india.md

 will rob the treasury of the king.
 Seek the highest.

-*\[Some of the following passages are the Swami's free translations from Indian scriptures, including the Avadhuta-Gitâ of Dattâtreya.\]*
+*\[Some of the following passages are the Swami's free translations from Indian scriptures, including the Avadhuta-Gitā of Dattātreya.\]*

 If you know you are bound \[you are bound\]; if you know you are free, you are free.
 My mind was never bound by yearnings of this world; for